 David Hirsch: Try diplomacy, and then go to war.

 Mark Cronin: Fortunately it never came to that.
 There’s no doubt Jamie would have done it.

-It would a typical Saturday for us.
-We leave the house at eight 30 in the morning with whatever the sport events were going on.
+Mark Cronin: Plus as a family, we’d always be up for the small adventures and travel.
+A typical Saturday for us—we’d leave the house at 8:30 in the morning with whatever sport events were going on.
 And then we’d go through that.
-We’d go do other things and we’d go out at night and we may not get home to one of the morning.
+We’d go do other things, and we’d go out at night, and we may not get home until 1:00 in the morning.

 David Hirsch: Oh wow.

 Mark Cronin: And John to this day still loves that type of activity and travel adventure.